Nearest matrix with multiple eigenvalues by Riemannian optimization: Statement of the problem and reformulation as optimization on manifolds

 \subsection{The nearest matrix with multiple eigenvalues as an optimization problem}

 We now turn to describing the set $\mathcal{M}$.
 The quality of having multiple eigenvalues can be characterized in terms of the eigenvectors of the matrix.
-This is stated in Lemma \ref{lemma:multiple_eval}; up to minor tweaks, our proof is essentially the same as in \cite[Lemma 1]{Russians23}, but we include it for completeness.
+This result is well known; see, e.g., \cite[Theorem 1.4.12]{hornjohnson}.
+We state a slightly different version in Lemma \ref{lemma:multiple_eval}; up to minor tweaks, our proof is essentially the same as in \cite[Lemma 1]{Russians23}, but we include it for completeness.
 Here and throughout, we denote by $K^*$ the conjugate transpose of the matrix (or vector) $K$, by $K^T$ its pure transpose (without conjugations), and by $\overline{K}$ its elementwise conjugate.

-\begin{lemma}\cite{Russians23} Let $A \in \C^{n \times n}$ and $\lambda \in \C$.
+\begin{lemma} Let $A \in \C^{n \times n}$ and $\lambda \in \C$.
 Then, $\lambda$ is a multiple eigenvalue of $A$ if and only if there exist orthonormal vectors $u,v \in \C^n$ such that $u^* A = \lambda u^*$ and $A v=\lambda v$. \end{lemma} \begin{proof} Suppose first $\lambda$ is an eigenvalue of $A$ with algebraic multiplicity $\geq 2$.
 Then, there exists a Schur form of $A$, say, $T=QAQ^*$, such that $e_1^T T e_1 = \lambda = e_n^T T e_n$.
 Hence, $T e_1 = \lambda e_1$ and $e_n^T T = \lambda e_n^T$, and it suffices to define $v:=Q^* e_1$ and $u^*:= e_n^T Q$ to obtain vectors with the desired properties.

 Conversely, assume that $u,v$ exist as in the statement; this immediately implies that $\lambda$ is an eigenvalue.
 Suppose for a contradiction that $\lambda$ has algebraic multiplicity $1$.
 Then, its geometric multiplicity is also $1$.
 Thus, $\span(u)=\ker((A-\lambda I)^*)$ and hence $v \in \span(u)^\perp=\mathrm{colspace}(A-\lambda I)$, implying in turn the existence of $w$ such that $v=Aw-\lambda w$.
 It follows that $(v,w)$ is a Jordan chain at $\lambda$ for $A$, contradicting the assumption that $\lambda$ is simple. \end{proof}